BuildIt-Poland/kohls-checkout/README.md

 ## Project goals
 Build base for **scalable front-end architecture** -- easy to work with for developers and QA, fully transparent for stakeholders. **Automate** as many processes as possible and make their results easily available.
+Make frontend communicate with backend API only by thin layer of services, making it more resilient to inevitable changes.

 ### 🤝 Workflow 🤝
-Code crafted and delivered according to [git workflow](https://www.atlassian.com/git/tutorials/comparing-workflows) -- commit and issue PRs often for easy collaboration and transparency.
 Small, easy to estimate tasks in backlog.
+Code crafted and delivered according to [git workflow](https://www.atlassian.com/git/tutorials/comparing-workflows) -- commit and issue pull requests often for easy collaboration between programmers, designers and QA (no one should be afraid to participate in PRs review process).
+Because only small chunks of code are merged it's easier and faster to recover from bugs or discover **accessibility and usability** problems.

 ### ⚙️ Solutions ⚙️
 List of proven, backed by big communities solutions, which help to deliver **high-quality** code without too much friction:

 * [Travis](https://travis-ci.com/) as CI tool
-  * production build of application automatically deployed to web after each successful merge -- could be easily previewed by stakeholders / designers / QA at any time
+  * production build of application automatically deployed to web after each successful merge; **fast feedback loop** -- could be easily previewed by stakeholders / designers / QA at any time
   * set of various test suites (unit tests, linter, prettier) run on each pull request -- impossible to merge changes if something goes wrong
   * automatically deployed to cloud provider (such as AWS)
 * [Jest](https://jestjs.io/) as automated unit test runner